lmarkely/enron_fraud/README.md

 **Q:** What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?

-**A:** In cross validation, we split the dataset into test set and training set.
+**A:** In cross validation, we split the dataset into test set and training set, and repeat this process over multiple combinations of data set splitting as defined by the argument 'cv'.
-The model is trained on the training set and then tested on test set.
 This splitting is done so that the model never sees the test set while training.
+In each iteration, the model is trained on the training set.
+To validate the results from the training, the model is tested on the test set.
 It is critical that there is no leaking of information from the test set to the training of the model.
 Otherwise, we will have an overfitting model.
 The classic mistake is to train and test the model on the same set of data.
 We may get high performance score, but poor performance score when we use the model on a completely new dataset.
 This is an example of overfitting problem.
-To validate our analysis, we use metrics, such as accuracy, F1 score, precision, recall, etc to obtain quantitative assessment on the algorithm performance.

 **Q:** Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something